aaiken1/fin-data-analysis-text/intro.md

-# Welcome to Data Analysis in Finance
+# Welcome to data analysis in finance

 <p align="center">